spapas/phxcrd/README.md

 * Send mails with bamboo (smtp)
 * A milligram styled template
 * A script to easily *rename* this project so it can be used as a template for your own projects
-* A way to define filters for a query among joins etc (check authority_controller for example)
+* A way to define filters for a query among joins etc (check authority_controller for example - https://spapas.github.io/2019/07/25/declarative-ecto-query-filters/)
+* Allow sorting pages with click (https://spapas.github.io/2019/10/17/declarative-ecto-query-sorting/)
+* Integration of select2 with ajax (https://spapas.github.io/2019/06/04/phoenix-form-select2-ajax/)
 * Sentry integration for error reporting
 * Configuration using secrets and a secret template
 * Multiple environments (dev/uat/prod) each with its own secret (copy the template and rename it)